Create a Random Number Generator in Excel

 Assigning a Recorded Macro to the Button

 Next, a window will appear.
-Click the record button to start a recording process.
+Click the record button to start the macro recording process.

 Almost ready to record.
 After clicking through the next OK button, the process of refreshing the excel document will need to be recorded.
 After this is recorded, it will be assigned to the button and every time the button is pressed the excel workbook will refresh.

-To stop recording, click on the small square stop button in the lower left-hand corner of the screen.
+To stop recording the macro, click on the small square stop button in the lower left-hand corner of the screen.

 The random number in F4 should change.
 This will change the other cells since they use F4 in their calculation.
-Instead of randomizing one cell and and using it as a reference you may multiply the RAND function by 10 to come up with larger ranges shown here:
+Instead of randomizing one cell and using it as a reference, you may multiply the RAND function by 10 to come up with larger ranges shown here:

 =RAND()*10 Results in a randomized number from 0 - 10